libriscv/libriscv/README.md

 ./remu ../binaries/newlib/build/hello_world
 ```

-Building and running your own ELF files that can run in freestanding RV32IM is
-quite challenging, so consult the hello world example!
-It's a bit like booting
-on bare metal using multiboot, except you have easier access to system functions.
+Building and running your own ELF files that can run in freestanding RV32GC is quite challenging, so consult the `barebones` example!
+It's a bit like booting on bare metal using multiboot, except you have easier access to system functions.
+The fun part is of course the extremely small binaries and total control over the environment.

-The newlib ELF files have much more C and C++ support, but still misses things like environment variables and such.
+The `newlib` example project have much more C and C++ support, but still misses things like environment variables and such.
 This is a deliberate design as newlib is intended for embedded development.
+It supports C++ RTTI and exceptions, and is the best middle-ground for running a fuller C++ environment that still produces small binaries.

+Finally, the `full` example project uses the Linux-configured cross compiler and will expect you to implement quite a few system calls just to get into `int main()`.
+In addition, you will have to setup argv, env and the aux-vector.
+There is a helper method to do this in the src folder.
+If you want to implement threads to really get to all the fun stuff (like the coming C++20 coroutines), then this is where you can do that, as newlib simply won't enable threads.

 ## Instruction set support

 The emulator currently supports RV32IMAC, however the foundation is laid for RV64IM.
-Eventually F-extension will also be supported (floating point).
+The F and D-extensions are halfway supported (32- and 64-bit floating point instructions).

 ## Usage